lemlac/mulem/docs/reference.md

 `x` is isolated to inside the parentheses, and the result of the expression is `x + 1`.

-Commas have lower presedence than newlines or semicolons.
+**Commas divide slots.
+Semicolons sequence within a slot.** That means that commas have *lower* presedence than newlines or semicolons.
 So in an expression like this…

 ```
 (a, b; c, d; e)